 Participants were resilient and inventive in adapting their work without asking for job accommodations from their employers.
 For example, they automatically modified their movements, activities or physical positions, and planned ahead to work differently to avoid pain.
 Often, they addressed mobility and commuting issues on their own.

-In the second phase of this study, one-on-one, online interviews were conducted.
+Phase Two: One-on-one, online interviews were conducted.
 Participants were presented with components of the existing Making it Work study for inflammatory arthritis and asked how relevant the content was to their situation.
 The information from this phase will help guide the development of a program specifically for people with OA.